Teaching Kids to Be Smart About Social Media

 Article Translations: (Spanish)

-There are plenty of good things about social media — but also many potential dangers and things that you want your kids and teens to avoid.
-They don't always make the smartest choices when they post something to a site like Facebook or YouTube, and sometimes this can lead to problems.
+There are plenty of good things about social media — but also many risks and things kids and teens should avoid.
+They don't always make good choices when they post something to a site, and this can lead to problems.

-So it's important for parents to teach their kids how to use social media wisely.
+So it's important to talk with your kids about how to use social media wisely.

 Social media can help kids:

 - volunteer or get involved with a campaign, nonprofit, or charity

 - enhance their creativity by sharing ideas, music, and art

 - meet and interact with others who share similar interests